turtlecoder/TaskJournal/TrackTask/README.md

 Example usage with date and time,

 	tracktask -f task.log -k task 2: did bar -t 15:00 -d 10/25/2013

+Note that `-t` or `--time` command line argument can be specified in the 24h format or 12h format.
+For example, the 24h format would be 15:00, and 12h format would be 3:00 PM.

 ## Design ##
 tracktask depends on the rather excellent commnand-line parsing library from  [gsscoder/commandline](https://github.com/gsscoder/commandline "commandline").
 I am using the stable-1.9.71.2 branch as a linked dependency in Git